-If you’ve ever looked into using a calorie counting app, you may have been daunted by the idea of logging every single thing that goes into your mouth.Â
+If you’ve ever looked into using a calorie counting app, you may have been daunted by the idea of logging every single thing that goes into your mouth.

-Truthfully, it does take some getting use to.
-But with the convenience of smart phone apps – and even the webpages themselves – like My Fitness Pal, you’ll find that a few taps of the screen isn’t really that bothersome after all.Â
+Truthfully, it does take some getting used to.
+But with the convenience of smartphone apps – and even the webpages themselves – like My Fitness Pal, you’ll find that a few taps of the screen aren’t really that bothersome after all.

-And then you’ll start noticing other benefits to using a calorie tracking app.Â
+And then you’ll start noticing other benefits to using a calorie-tracking app.

 For instance: you might start saving money.
 How?

-It’s pretty simple Really.
+It’s pretty simple.
+Really.

 Related: How To Have a Healthy Diet For $20 A Week